Maran077/portfolio/README.md

 # My Personal Website

 Welcome to my personal website!
-This project was built using React, Tailwind CSS, and Framer Motion.
+This project was built using Typescript , React, Tailwind CSS, and Framer Motion.

 ## Table of Contents